How to Apply

 Steps to Obtain Criminal Record Check (CRC) and Child Abuse Registry Check (CARC)

 - Apply for a CRC (including vulnerable sector) at your local police or RCMP Detachment.
+The CRC MUST be from an official police agency and MUST include the vulnerable sector.
+A CRC from an online website such as mybackcheck.com or certn.com WILL NOT be accepted.
+You will require 2 pieces of identification such as: SIN#, Certificate of Indian Status, Passport, Birth Certificate, MHSC (6 digit #), Driver’s License, Government Issued ID, Immigration papers, Nexus card, Professional Cards – Nursing Card, Pilot License, Canadian Citizenship Card or Firearms License or another photo ID.
+Credit Cards or Photo ID Cards from universities are not accepted as forms of identification.
 The Child Abuse Registry Self-Check Application forms are available online.
-CARC forms are also available at the Faculty of Education Main Office.
-You will require 2 pieces of identification such as: SIN#, Band & Status #, Passport, Birth Certificate, MHSC (6 digit #), Driver License, Baptism Certificate, Marriage/Divorce Certificate, Government Issued ID, Professional Cards – Nursing Card, Pilot License, Canadian Citizenship Card or Firearms License.
-Credit Cards or Photo ID Cards from universities are not accepted as forms of identification.
+Please note: It can take 8 to 10 weeks to receive a CARC & 1 to 2 weeks for a CRC to be returned.

 - The Field Experience office will require a record of the disposition of charges.
 A “Certification of No Criminal Record” can only be obtained with a submission of a set of fingerprints.
 This is the students’ responsibility.